davidgf/design-patterns-in-ruby/interpreter.md

 # Interpreter Pattern

 ## Problem
-We need a specialized language to solve a well defined problem of know domain.
+We need a specialized language to solve a well defined problem of known domain.

 We need a specialized language to solve a well defined problem of no (as in nil) domain.